-All Ph.D.-bound applicants to the program are considered for a University Fellowship.
+All Ph.D.-bound applicants to the program are considered for a University Fellowship at the time of admission.
 The Geography Department typically has permission to offer 3-5 of these fellowships each year.
 The University Fellowship provides full funding (stipend, tuition remission, and health insurance eligibility) for a student's first year and first dissertator year.
 It is the Department's policy to supplement that Fellowship with at guaranteed funding offer that normally takes the form of a TAship.